 We’re conflicted about this blueberry kale smoothie recipe.
 Not whether it’s lovely—-that we pretty much all agree upon.
-The source of conflict is whether or not the blueberries and honey do, in fact, as the author swears, completely mask any trace of kale.
-Some of us swear it tastes like “bananas and blueberries and creamy icy summertime” and have sneakily relied on it to sway even kale-haters to down a glassful and go back for seconds.
-Some of us swear we can, in fact, taste a slightly “earthy aftertaste” yet don’t mind it.
+The source of conflict is whether or not the banana and blueberries and honey do, in fact, as the author swears, completely mask any trace of kale.
+Some of us swear it tastes like “bananas and blueberries and creamy icy summertime” and have witnessed even avowed kale haters to down a glassful and go back for seconds.
+Others of us swear we can, in fact, taste a slightly “earthy aftertaste” yet don’t mind it.
 We’re not about to accuse anyone of telling fibs, as we think it’s just a personal tastebud sorta thing.
 And also a matter of exactly how much kale you pack into your blender.
-So while the exact shade of blue or green in your glass may vary, what’s undeniable is the smoothie’s satiating creaminess, honeyed sweetness, and nutritional awesomeness.
-So give it a twirl and let us know in a comment below, can you taste the green?
+So while the exact shade of blue or green in your glass may vary, what’s undeniable is the smoothie’s satiating creaminess, honeyed sweetness, and nutritional awesomeness.–Renee Schettler Rossi

 Blueberry Kale Smoothie

-- 1 cup (235 milliliters) vanilla almond milk, preferably unsweetened
+- 1 cup vanilla almond milk, preferably unsweetened

-- 1 to 2 cups (70 to 140 grams) loosely packed chopped kale leaves (stems removed)
+- 1 to 2 cups loosely packed chopped kale leaves, (stems removed)

 - 1 medium banana